PFund-Software-Ltd/pfund/README.md

 ## Related Projects
-- [PFeed] — Data pipeline for algo-trading, helping traders in getting real-time and historical data, and storing them in a local data lake for quantitative research.
+- [PFeed] — Data engine for algo-trading, helping traders in getting real-time and historical data, and storing them in a local data lake for quantitative research.
 - [PyTrade.org] - A curated list of Python libraries and resources for algorithmic trading.